aekaba/aekaba/README.md

 ### Hi 👋🏻 I'm Ata Emir 👨🏻‍💻💙📱🇹🇷

 A few facts about me:
--  👨🏻‍💻 I am Software Engineering student at Beykent University 3nd granede.
+-  👨🏻‍💻 I am Software Engineering student at Beykent University last granede.
--  🥰 i have been created cross-platform apps by using by flutter for a year.
+-  🥰 i have been created cross-platform apps by using by flutter for three year.
 -  📝 I am currently learning Swift & SwiftUI
 -  🇹🇷 I live in Turkey.
 -  🙎🏻‍♂️ I speak basic English, fluent Turkish.